salimi-my/travel-map/README.md

 #### Backend

-To start the backend open the [.env.local.example](/backend/.env.local.example) and fill in your MongoDB URL & secret key then save it as .env.local the run the following command:
+To start the backend open the [.env.example](/backend/.env.example) and fill in your MongoDB URL & secret key then save it as .env the run the following command:

 ```bash
 npm start